💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 What is the SBA 504 loan?

 Think of the SBA 504 loan as a building block for small businesses that support local communities.
 As the SBA’s flagship loan program, CDC/SBA 504 loans are made available through Certified Development Companies (CDCs)—that is, nonprofit corporations that promote economic development within their communities—and are guaranteed by the SBA.
 Keep in mind that the 504 loan is specifically designed to promote business growth and create jobs.
-In fact, a qualifying company is expected to create one job for every $65,000 borrowed.
+A qualifying company is expected to create one job for every $65,000 borrowed.

 The CDC contributes 40% of the loan, while the bank or lender supplies 50%.
 The leftover 10% is the borrower’s responsibility.